arduino/docs-content/content/arduino-cloud/03.cloud-interface/04.triggers/triggers.md

 ## Setup & Configuration

-***If you are unfamiliar with how to set up a Thing and variables, head on over to the [Getting Started with the Arduino IoT Cloud](/arduino-cloud/getting-started/iot-cloud-getting-started) article.***
+***If you are unfamiliar with how to set up a Thing and variables, head on over to the [Getting Started with the Arduino Cloud](/arduino-cloud/getting-started/iot-cloud-getting-started) article.***

 **1.** Head over to the Things tab and create a new Thing, create a variable, and set up your device including a working network connection.